Algiers

 Pivotal Address.

 Europe’s fourth-largest gas supplier.
 A pipeline network already in the ground and pointed at Italy and Spain.
 Solar irradiation among the highest on earth.
-And mineral deposits that the EU’s Critical Raw Materials Act cannot afford to ignore.
-Algeria is not an emerging market story.
+And mineral deposits the EU’s Critical Raw Materials Act cannot afford to ignore.
+Algeria is not an emerging-market story.
 It is a structural realignment already underway.

 15%